 An individual may choose to attend the course, but not take the assessment.
 However, an individual may not take the assessment unless they have attended the course or have undertaken other suitable training.
 Please check with Mercia Group if you are unsure if your previous training makes you eligible to take the exam.

 The course and the assessment must be paid for using cash or course credits.
 Affiliate discounts and Memberships cannot be used to book this course or the assessment.
-However, Mercia Group members are entitled to a 10% discount on the course price and the assessment.
 Our team will be pleased to discuss the best way of paying for your training depending on other training needs.

-Whole Firm Training Membership offers unlimited access to all face-to-face technical training courses and all online training, including live webinars and webinar recordings, for the duration of membership.
+Whole Firm Training Membership offers unlimited access to all CPD and practical workshop face-to-face technical training courses (when we can return to venues), all CPD and practical workshop Mercia Live virtual classrooms, on-demand CPD recordings and the online practical workshop library, for the duration of membership.

-CPD Only Training Membership offers unlimited access to all CPD face-to-face technical training courses and all online training, including live webinars and webinar recordings (excluding practical workshops), for the duration of membership.
+CPD Only Training Membership offers unlimited access to all CPD face-to-face technical training courses (when we can return to venues), all CPD Mercia Live virtual classrooms and on-demand CPD recordings (excluding practical workshops), for the duration of membership.

 Mercia operates a fair usage policy for our memberships; see Non-attendance and Fair Usage Policy.

-All memberships exclude attendance on the Certificate in Probate and Estate Administration courses and assessments, Management Leadership and Business Development courses, in-house courses and any conferences, unless specifically included by a bespoke agreement.
+All memberships exclude attendance on the Certificate in Probate and Estate Administration courses and assessments, Management Leadership and Business Development programme, in-house courses and any conferences, unless specifically included by a bespoke agreement.

 Entering into a Membership implies acknowledgment of the conditions above and agreement to Mercia’s right to invoice for additional members of staff if it subsequently becomes clear that at the time of making the initial declaration of chargeable staff, one or more individuals was omitted from the list of chargeable staff.